Office hours and contact information during Safer at Home period

 Gallardo joined Whittier College in November 2000 as an Assistant to the Dean of First Year Student Programs in Academic Affairs.
 She has served in several other additional roles and has been the Assistant to the President since 2005.

-sal johnston, the C. Wright Mills Chair in Sociology, joined the faculty of Whittier College in 1996 after receiving his doctoral degree in sociology from the University of Oregon.
+sal johnston, joined the faculty of Whittier College in 1996 after receiving his doctoral degree in sociology from the University of Oregon.

 A recipient of the Whittier College Nerhood Teaching Award in 2003, he has served in several faculty leadership positions at Whittier including chair of EPC and chair of the faculty. johnston also was highly involved in previous faculty-led curriculum reviews as a member of the faculty curriculum committees in 1997-1998 and again in 2001-2003.
 Read full bio

 Associate Vice President, Human Resources & Organizational Development